Documentation of Malto

 |Collection Status||Collection online|

-This deposit consists of audio and video recordings of speakers of Malto, spoken in the state of Jarkhand, India, resulting from fieldwork conducted between August 2005 and May 2006.
+This collection consists of audio and video recordings of speakers of Malto, spoken in the state of Jarkhand, India, resulting from fieldwork conducted between August 2005 and May 2006.

 The Central Institute of Indian Languages encouraged and approved of the conducted fieldwork.
 Community members willing to involve themselves in the documentation work were employed as consultants and assistants during the different stages of documentation.
 Any involvement of the community members in the process of documentation and description was duly acknowledged, and their consent was sought at every significant stage of documentation.